 You can use these prompts anytime to tweak and re-evaluate your mental health goals!

-For nervous system self-regulation tools: Sign up for our Mental Health Toolkit here.
-We will have this completed soon with 30 tools for nervous system regulation delivered via a private podcast.
+For nervous system self-regulation tools: Sign up for the Mental Health Toolkit.
+Launching soon, this private podcast course is packed with 30 tools for nervous system regulation, education, and stress management tips.

-For customized 1:1 support: Learn more about my stress management coaching program, which is designed to help you reduce stress, improve your mental health & set up the right wellness practices for you.
+For customized 1:1 support: Learn more about my stress management coaching program, designed to help you reduce stress, improve your mental health & set up the right wellness practices for you.